ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 #### The lock manager: Lock

+Logic to avoid stepping on toes.
+More like a module than a manager if you ask me.

 BDB uses page-level locking to ensure atomic operations.
 I infer this to mean that when you're mutating a data structure on a page, you acquire a lock so that others must wait till you're done writing to read the page.
 Similarly, if you're reading